 As Associate Director of the Seabird Restoration Program.
 Rose is responsible for all logistics and finances at both the Ithaca office and the Audubon Base in located in Bremen, ME.
 She also creates and maintains the summer intern/volunteer/staff schedules.
 She has a B.Sc. in Animal Science from Cornell University, and is a licensed wildlife rehabilitator, specializing in raptors.
-She maintains a turkey vulture "TuVu" and two red-tailed hawks who function as "wildlife ambassadors" and accompany her to educational presentations given to groups ranging in age from pre-school through adult.
+She has maintained a turkey vulture "TuVu" and two red-tailed hawks who function as "wildlife ambassadors" and have been used to accompany her to educational presentations given to groups ranging in age from pre-school through adult.
 She also knows the value of a good antique and good food on the research islands.

 André Breton encountered Project Puffin in 1993 when he went to work for the Hog Island Audubon Camp.
 Two years later, he served as intern at Matinicus Rock and Seal Island as a Project Puffin Intern.
 The following year André supervised Eastern Egg Rock and continued in this role (eventually switching to Seal Island) for six years.
 Along the way, André became interested in graduate school, met Tony Diamond from the University of New Brunswick in Fredericton, and ultimately joined his lab in the fall of 2000, where he received his Ph.D using data about puffins from Project Puffin.
 After a winter stint in Ithaca working to put together a mark-recapture database for Atlantic Puffins (known today as Puffin Finder), André developed skills in database management, Microsoft Access, and eventually, programming in Visual Basic 6.
 André uses these skills as Database Manager for Project Puffin.